arindam-7777/CODSOFT/Task - 1/README.md

-# 📝 To-Do List Application in C++
+# 🎲 Number Guessing Game in C++

-This is a simple command-line To-Do List application built with *C++* as part of the *CODSOFT Virtual Internship Program*.

-It allows you to manage tasks through a text-based interface using basic file handling.

----
+This is a simple terminal-based Number Guessing Game written in C++.
+The player selects a difficulty level, and then tries to guess the randomly generated number within a specified range.

 ## 🚀 Features

-- ✅ Add new tasks
-- ❌ Delete existing tasks
-- 🔁 Mark tasks as completed
-- 📋 View all tasks
-- 💾 Saves data using text files (to.txt)

----
+- Difficulty levels:
+  - Easy: 0 to 20
+  - Medium: 0 to 50
+  - Hard: 0 to 100
+- Feedback on whether the guessed number is too high or too low
+- User-friendly terminal interaction
+- Random number generation using current time

-## 🛠 How It Works
+## 🧠 How It Works

-The application saves task details in a plain text file, to.txt.
-Each task entry includes:

-- Task Name
-- Description
-- Due Date (DD-MM-YYYY)
-- Status (Pending / Completed)

----

-## 📂 File Structure

-Task - 4/
-├── To_Do_List.cpp       # Main source code
-├── README.md            # Project documentation
-└── to.txt               # Task data (auto-created)

----

-## 📸 Sample Output

-text
-1 - Add Task :
-2 - Delete Task :
-3 - update status :
-4 - view tasks :
-0 - exit :
-:- 1
-Task : 1
-Enter task name : Grocery Shopping
-Enter task Detail : Buy milk, eggs, bread
-Enter task Date(DD-MM-YYYY) : 28-05-2025
-Successfully added !!

----

-## 📦 Requirements
+1. The user selects whether to play or exit.
+2. If playing, the user chooses a difficulty level.
+3. The program generates a random number based on the selected level.
+4. The user continues guessing until the correct number is found, with hints provided after each guess.

+## 🛠 Technologies Used

-- A C++ compiler (e.g., g++, clang++)
+- C++
-- Any operating system (Windows, Linux, macOS)
-- Basic understanding of terminal or command prompt

----
+- Standard Library (iostream, cstdlib, ctime)

-## 📌 How to Run
+## 📦 How to Compile and Run

-1. Clone or download the repository.
-2. Compile the code:
+### Using g++:

 bash
-   g++ To_Do_List.cpp -o todo
+g++ -o NumberGuess Number_Guessing_Game.cpp ./NumberGuess

-3. Run the application:
+### Or with any C++ compiler of your choice.

+## 📸 Preview

 bash
-   ./todo    # or todo.exe on Windows
+Enter : -
+ 1 - for play :
+ 0 - for exit :
+ :- 1
+Select level :
+  Easy - 1 :
+  Medium - 2 :
+  Hard - 3 :
+Enter : - 2
+Range is - 0 - 50
+Guess the number  :  : 25
+Your number is lesser

+Enter again : 37
+Your number is greater

+Enter again : 32
+Congratulations !!! you got it :

+## 📃 License

+This project is open source and available under the [MIT License](LICENSE).

 ---

-## 🧑‍💻 Author

-*Arindam*
-CODSOFT Virtual Internship Program

----

-## 📃 License

-This project is for educational purposes only.
+Made with 💻 and ☕